What They Do: Physicists and astronomers study the ways in which various forms of matter and energy interact.

 Work Environment: Physicists and astronomers spend much of their time working in offices, but they also conduct research in laboratories and observatories.
 Most physicists and astronomers work full time.

 How to Become One: Physicists and astronomers typically need a Ph.D. for jobs in research and academia.
 However, physicist jobs in the federal government typically require a bachelor’s degree in physics.
 After receiving a Ph.D. in physics or astronomy, many researchers seeking careers in academia begin in temporary postdoctoral research positions.

-Job Outlook: Overall employment of physicists and astronomers is projected to grow 7 percent over the next ten years, faster than the average for all occupations.
+Job Outlook: Overall employment of physicists and astronomers is projected to grow 8 percent over the next ten years, about as fast as the average for all occupations.

 Related Careers: Compare the job duties, education, job growth, and pay of physicists and astronomers with similar occupations.

 Following is everything you need to know about a career as a physicist or astronomer with lots of details.
 As a first step, take a look at some of the following jobs, which are real jobs with real employers.
 You will be able to see the very real job career requirements for employers who are actively hiring.
 The link will open in a new tab so that you can come back to this page to continue reading about the career:

 The primarily responsibility for designing and accurately calculating a treatment plan, quality assurance of this plan and delivery of radiation treatment based…

 To advise and work with the Commercial Manager regarding matters concerning sales and business.
 To drive sales of Oncology/Neuro/Software/Brachy products in…

 Successful candidate will be responsible for new account development and/or expanding existing accounts within an established geographic territory as well as…